-“Our goal is to create the richest possible teaching environment, one that promotes interactive learning by mimicking the practice environment down to the smallest detail.” -Michelle L. Aebersold, PhD, RN, Clinical Associate Professor of Nursing and Director of the Clinical Learning Center
+“Our goal is to create the richest possible teaching environment, one that promotes interactive learning by mimicking the practice environment down to the smallest detail.” -Michelle L. Aebersold, PhD, RN, Clinical Associate Professor of Nursing and Director-Simulation and Educational Innovation

 The new state-of-the-art clinical learning facility engages students more than ever before.
 Our focus continues on active learning that fosters greater understanding and more advanced clinical reasoning.
 Unparalleled learning resources are provided for our nursing students.
 From simulation rooms housed with high-fidelity mannequins for replicating realistic health care situations, to skills labs for honing basic and advanced skills, to staff rich with knowledge, experience and expertise, this environment enables students to apply their knowledge of nursing theory in an interactive and challenging yet safe and supportive environment.